 Groundcovers for shade:

-For areas with more shade, three good choices for evergreen groundcovers are Pachysandra terminalis , Fragaria chiloensis, and Arctostaphylos "Emerald Carpet.
+For areas with more shade, four good choices for evergreen groundcovers are Pachysandra terminalis , Fragaria chiloensis, and Arctostaphylos "Emerald Carpet", and Satureja douglasii.

 Pachysandra terminalis, commonly referred to as "green carpet" or Japanese spurge, can be slow to start but will be vigorously growing by the 3rd year.
 It grows to 6"- 10" high and spreads by rhizomes.
 This Asian native is good for erosion control and will grow under trees, including pines.
 It has insignificant white flowers in Spring, and is not bee attracting.